informatics-isi-edu/deriva-py/docs/cli/deriva-annotation-validate.md

 throughout the catalog.

 #### Notes on regular expression pattern options
-- Regular expression patterns follow the ECMAScript (JavaScript) standard.
-- The matching is performed hierarchically such that tables are only matched if the containing schema matched, and keys or foreign-keys are matched on if the containing table matched.
+- Matching is performed hierarchically such that tables are only matched if the containing schema matched, and keys or foreign-keys are matched on if the containing table matched.

+#### `--skip-model-names`  (default: `False`)

+If this flag is set, the utility will skip validation of model names found inside of annotations.
+For example, it will not validate that the column names, foreign key names, etc. used in `visible-columns` and other annotations are valid per the catalog schema.